Church Synthesis on Register Automata over Linearly Ordered Data Domains: Introduction

-The key idea used to solve problems about register automata is to forget the precise values of input data and registers, and track instead the constraints (also called types) describing the relations between them.
+\subparagraph{Proof overview} We give intuitions about the main ingredients to show decidability.
+The key idea used to solve problems about register automata is to forget the precise values of input data and registers, and track instead the constraints (sometimes called types) describing the relations between them.
 In our example, all registers start in $0$ so the initial constraint is $r^1_l = r^1_M$, where $r^{i}$ abstracts the value of register $r$ at step $i$.
-Then, if Adam provides a data above the value of $r_l$, the constraint becomes $r^2_l<r^2_M$ in state 2.
+Then, if Adam provides a data above the value of $r_l$, the constraint becomes $r^2_l<r^2_M$ in state $B$.
 Otherwise, if Adam had provided a data equal to the value in $r_l$, the constraint would be $r^2_l = r^2_M$.
 In this way the constraints evolve during the play, forming an infinite sequence.
-Looping in states 3--4 induces the constraint sequence $\big(r_l^{i} \!\!<\! r_l^{i+1} \!\!<\! r_M^{i} \!=\! r_M^{i+1}\big)_{i>2}$.
+Looping in states $C$--$D$ induces the constraint sequence $\big(r_l^{i} \!\!<\! r_l^{i+1} \!\!<\! r_M^{i} \!=\! r_M^{i+1}\big)_{i>2}$.
 It forms an infinite chain $r_l^3 < r_l^4 < ...$ bounded by constant $r^3_M=r^4_M=...$ from above.
 In $\bbN$, as it is a well-founded order, it is not possible to assign values to the registers at every step to satisfy all constraints, so the sequence is not satisfiable.
 Before elaborating on how this information can be used to solve Church games, we describe our results on satisfiability of constraint sequences.
 This topic was inspired by the work~\cite{ST11} which studies, among others, the nonemptiness problem of constraint automata, whose states and transitions are described by constraints.
 In particular, they show~\cite[Appendix C]{ST11} that satisfiability of constraint sequences can be checked by \emph{nondeterministic} $\omega$B-automata~\cite{BC06}.
-Nondeterminism however poses a challenge in synthesis, and it is not known whether games with winning objectives as nondeterministic $\omega$B-automata are decidable.
+Nondeterminism however poses a challenge in synthesis, and it is not known whether games with a winning objective given as a nondeterministic $\omega$B-automaton are decidable.
 In contrast, we describe a \emph{deterministic} max-automaton~\cite{B11} characterising the satisfiable constraint sequences in $\bbN$.
 As a consequence of~\cite{DBLP:conf/icalp/Bojanczyk14a}, games over such automata are decidable.
-Then we study constraint sequences whose certain chains are bounded, because they happen to be useful for solving Church games with register automata.
-We show how to assign values to the registers in such a constraint sequence on-the-fly, no matter what the future beholds, in order to satisfy this constraint sequence.
+Then we study two kinds of constraint sequences inspired by Church games with register automata.
+First, we show that the satisfiable lasso-shaped\footnote{Lasso-shaped words are also called regular words or ultimately periodic words in the literature.} constraint sequences, of the form $uv^\omega$, are recognisable by deterministic \emph{parity} automata.
+Second, we show how to assign values to registers on-the-fly in order to satisfy a constraint sequence induced by a play in the Church game.